 Encoder:

-The encoder is composed of a stack of N = 6 identical layers.
-Each layer has two sub-layers.
-The first sub-layer is a multi-head self-attention mechanism The second sub-layer is a simple, position-wise fully connected feed-forward network.
-The output of each sub-layer is LayerNorm(x + Sublayer(x)) where Sublayer(x) is the function implemented by that specific sub-layer and LayerNorm is a normalization function.
+Each of the N=6 identical layers has a multi-head self-attention sub-layer followed by a simple position-wise fully connected feed-forward network sub-layer.
+Each sub-layer is in a residual block with output being LayerNorm(x + Sublayer(x)) where Sublayer(x) is the function implemented by that specific sub-layer and LayerNorm is a normalization function.
 The output dimension is the same size for all embedding layers and sub-layers.

 Decoder: